microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ## Example of Stable Diffusion 1.5

 Below is an example to optimize Stable Diffusion 1.5 in Linux.
-For Windows OS, please change the format of path to be like `.\sd-v1-5` instead of `./sd-v1-5`.
+For Windows OS, please change the format of path to be like `.\sd` instead of `./sd`.

 ### Setup Environment (CUDA)

 It is recommended to create a Conda environment with Python 3.8, 3.9 or 3.10, and run the model with [CUDA 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive) or 11.8.
 ```
-conda create -n py310 python=3.10
+conda create -n py38 python=3.8
-conda activate py310
+conda activate py38
-pip3 install torch==1.13.1+cu117 --extra-index-url https://download.pytorch.org/whl/cu117
+pip install torch==1.13.1+cu117 --extra-index-url https://download.pytorch.org/whl/cu117
-pip3 install -r requirements-cuda.txt
+pip install -r requirements-cuda.txt
 ```

 ONNX Runtime requires CUDA and [cuDNN](https://developer.nvidia.com/rdp/cudnn-download) for GPU inference.
 See https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html for compatible versions.